 Correct Your IP Address – If you’re going to do things manually, let’s make sure you’re using the correct external IP address for the scanner.
 To determine your IP address, visit the website What’s My IP.
 Once there, make sure your IP matches your “Public IPv4” or is what was entered in your Trustwave scan profile.
 If the IP address in your profile was incorrect, remember to remove it so the scan doesn’t fail.

 A “Hidden Network” – Having a hidden network for security is completely legitimate.
 If you or your team have created a hidden network, you will need to file a dispute through the Trustwave Dispute process to rectify the failed scan.
 To do so, click on the “Dispute Findings” button in the Trustwave scan to begin the process.
 You will need to supply the following two pieces of information in the dispute.

 “My Firewall is setup by design to block all incoming traffic, including Trustwave’s scanners.”

 “We do not have any ‘active protection systems’ in place against Trustwave’s source IP’s.”

 Whitelist Trustwave’s IPs – If you have an IDS/IPS/WAF (your IT guru probably knows these terms if you need assistance) or similar product that inspects network traffic, you may need to whitelist the Trustwave IP addresses.

 Note: Do not whitelist your firewall directly.
 This could lower your layered defense and is not recommended.

 After adjusting for these items, you will need to initiate a re-scan, which should change that “Host Not Detected” status from FAIL to PASS.
-If you should continue to have issues though, please feel free to contact Trustwave directly to remedy the failed scan at 800.441.1762.
+If you should continue to have issues though, please contact your Relationship Manager directly to remedy the failed scan at 800.441.1762.
 Make sure to have your IT guru available as they may need to assist with answering some technical questions about your network.